Last Updated: March 21, 2023

-For Licensed Users and Visitors from the European Union, Switzerland, and the United Kingdom
+For Licensed Users and Visitors from the European Union, Switzerland, the United Kingdom, and Canada

-Rights of Licensed Users and Visitors from the European Economic Area, Switzerland and the United Kingdom
+Rights of Licensed Users and Visitors from the European Economic Area, Switzerland, the United Kingdom, and Canada

-Residents of the European Union (“EU”), Switzerland and the United Kingdom (“UK”) have certain legal rights associated with their personal data (“EU Personal Data”) and if you are a data subject from any of these locations, this section provides you with additional information associated with those rights.
+Residents of the European Union (“EU”), Switzerland, the United Kingdom (“UK”), and Canada have certain legal rights associated with their personal data (“EU Personal Data”) and if you are a data subject from any of these locations, this section provides you with additional information associated with those rights.